adelhedaya/Task-3/README.md

 * git remote add origin repo-url
   * to  Link the Local Repo to the GitHub Repo
 * git push -u origin main
-  * to push to github
+  * to push to github# backend-task2